Palliative Medicine/Palliative Care (MSc/PgDip)

 Principles of paediatric palliative care, malignancy and emergency care in paediatric palliative care

-Face-to-face contact required for 2-3 days in September for each year of the postgraduate diploma and a 5 day and 2 day face-to-face teaching block for the Dissertation stage of the MSc.
+Face-to-face contact required for 2-3 days in September for each year of the postgraduate diploma and a 5 day and 2 day face-to-face contact session for the Dissertation stage of the MSc.

 The Diplomas aim to allow participants to acquire and develop the following skills: